 Some creditors offer payment plans to help strapped customers stay afloat.
 Even if you haven’t missed a payment, it’s worth reaching out to the creditor to see about enrolling.
 They may be willing to reduce the monthly payment or suspend the accrual of interest for a short window of time.
 But be sure to use this time frame wisely to get ahead.

 If you have good credit, you may qualify for a balance transfer credit card.
 This is another effective way to save on interest and get out of debt quicker.
 But here’s the catch: you must pay the balance in full before the introductory period ends.
 Otherwise, the interest will be retroactively applied.
 Furthermore, refrain from using the other credit cards or you’ll end up with even more debt.

 Apply for a debt consolidation loan

 Debt consolidation loans allow you to roll all your existing debts into a single account.
 This could save you hundreds, if not thousands of dollars, in interest.
 Plus, it streamlines the debt repayment process and helps you avoid late fees since you’ll be paying a single creditor each month.
-If you want to explore your options, check out this helpful list of top debt consolidation loans to get started.

 Commit to your spending plan